-The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF Representative) with a minimum of three (3) members.
-One (1) member should be the HFSF Representative.
-The HFSF also appoints an observer in the Remuneration Committee, in line with the provisions of the new RFA.
+The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total Board members (excluding the HFSF Representative) with a minimum of three (3) members.
+The Representative of the HFSF appointed to the Board, under L. 3864/2010 and the RFA, must also be a member of the Committee.
+The HFSF also appoints an observer in the Remuneration Committee, in line with the provisions of the RFA.
 At least one member should have adequate expertise and professional experience in risk management and audit activities mainly in alignment with the remuneration policy with the risk and capital profiles of the Bank, while all members should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA.
-The members shall be appointed by the Board, including the Chairperson and the Vice Chairperson, in accordance with legal and regulatory requirements where applicable.
-The tenure of the members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case the service in the Remuneration Committee should not be more that twelve (12) years in total.
-All members are Non-Executive Directors.
+The Committee members shall be appointed by the Board, including the Chairperson and the Vice Chairperson, in accordance with the applicable legal and regulatory requirements where applicable.
+The tenure of the members coincides with the tenure of the Bank's Board of Directors, with the option to renew their appointment, but in any case the service in the Remuneration Committee should not be more that twelve (12) years in total.
+All Committee members are Non-Executive Directors while the majority of the members (excluding the HFSF Representative), including the Chairperson, are Independent Non-Executive Directors.